-- Identify beneficiaries who are originally "Disabled without end-stage renal disease (ESRD)" or "Disabled with ESRD" using the original reason for joining Medicare field in the Medicare beneficiary enrollment database (EDB). - Identify beneficiaries with ESRD if their enrollment indicates ESRD coverage, ESRD dialysis, or kidney transplant in the Medicare beneficiary enrollment database in the lookback period. - Identify beneficiaries who have spent at least 90 days in a long-term care institution without having been discharged to the community for 14 days, based on MDS assessment data. - Drop risk adjustors that are defined for less than 15 episodes nationally for each subgroup to avoid using very small samples. - Categorize beneficiaries into age ranges using their date of birth information in the Medicare beneficiary enrollment database.
+- Identify patients with ESRD if their enrollment indicates ESRD coverage, ESRD dialysis, or kidney transplant in the Medicare beneficiary EDB in the lookback period. - Identify patients who have spent at least 90 days in a long-term care institution without having been discharged to the community for 14 days, based on LTC MDS assessment data, during the lookback period. - Drop risk adjustors that are defined for less than 15 episodes nationally for each subgroup to avoid using very small samples. - Categorize patients into age ranges using their date of birth information in the Medicare beneficiary EDB.
 If an age range has a cell count less than 15, collapse this in the next adjacent age range category towards the reference category (65-69). - Include the MS-DRG of the episode's trigger IP stay, if an IP stay is found, as a categorical risk adjustor. - Run an ordinary least squares (OLS) regression model to estimate the relationship between all the risk adjustment variables and the dependent variable, the standardized observed episode cost, to obtain the risk-adjusted expected episode cost.
 A separate OLS regression is run for each episode sub-group nationally. - Winsorize15 expected costs as follows. - Assign the value of the 0.5th percentile to all expected episode costs below the 0.5th percentile. - Renormalize16 values by multiplying each episode's winsorized expected cost by the sub-group's average expected cost, and dividing the resultant value by the sub-group's average winsorized expected cost. - Exclude17 episodes with outliers as follows.
-This step is performed separately for each sub-group. - Calculate each episode's residual as the difference between the re-normalized, winsorized expected cost computed above and the observed cost. - Exclude episodes with residuals below the 1st percentile or above the 99th percentile of the residual distribution. - Renormalize the resultant expected cost values by multiplying each episode's winsorized expected costs after excluding outliers by the sub-group's average standardized observed cost across all episodes originally in the risk adjustment model, and dividing by the sub-group's average winsorized expected cost after excluding outliers.
+This step is performed separately for each sub-group. - Calculate each episode's residual as the difference between the re-normalized, winsorized expected cost computed above and the observed cost. - Exclude episodes with residuals below the 1st percentile or above the 99th percentile of the residual distribution. - Renormalize the resultant expected cost values by multiplying each episode's winsorized expected costs after excluding outliers by the sub-group's average standardized observed cost after excluding outliers, and dividing by the subgroup's average winsorized expected cost after excluding outliers.